tsunami416604/azure-docs.hu-hu/articles/active-directory-b2c/active-directory-b2c-tutorials-spa-webapi.md

 #### <a name="enable-cors"></a>CORS engedélyezése

-Ahhoz, hogy egy egyoldalas alkalmazás meghívja a ASP.NET Core webes API-t, engedélyeznie kell a [CORS](https://docs.microsoft.com/aspnet/core/security/cors) a webes API-ban.
+To allow your single-page application to call the ASP.NET Core web API, you need to enable [CORS](https://docs.microsoft.com/aspnet/core/security/cors) in the web API.

 1. A *Startup.cs* fájlban adja hozzá a CORS-t a `ConfigureServices()` metódushoz.